 What is the cheapest air purifier that actually works?+

-Based on our research, the Levoit Vital 200S at $89.99 is the most affordable air purifier with True HEPA H13 filtration, a verified CADR rating (110), and smart app control.
-The Levoit Core 300 at $99.99 (often on sale for $79-89) offers better performance with 141 CADR and 219 sq. ft. coverage.
-Both use genuine H13 filtration that captures 99.97% of particles at 0.3 microns.
+Based on our research, the Levoit Core 300 at $99.00 (often on sale for $79-89) is the most affordable air purifier with True HEPA H13 filtration and a verified CADR rating of 141.
+It covers rooms up to 219 sq. ft. with genuine H13 filtration that captures 99.97% of particles at 0.3 microns.
+For smart features, the Levoit Vital 200S at $169.99 adds app control, a PM2.5 sensor, and 380 sq. ft. coverage.

 What is the difference between HEPA-type and True HEPA?+